Minca Colombia Travel Guide

 The drive to Minca quickly changes landscape from coastal plains to verdant hills.

 Beyond coffee, Sierra Nevada holds older history.
 Kogi, Arhuaco, Wiwa, Kankuamo people lived here centuries.
 They see Sierra Nevada as sacred, "heart of the world."
-Their traditions connect deeply to land.
+Their long-standing beliefs connect deeply to land.
 Minca itself is a modern village, but nearby communities add cultural depth.
 Visitors do not interact without special arrangements.

 Faced challenges from conflict.